Top 10 Advantages of ADHD in a High Tech Career

 I’ve noticed there are many similarities between the two worlds.

-To put it into perspective, I thought I’d write a list of some advantages of having ADD in the wired world to help people in the industry recognize and develop their ADD related strengths as well as managing their ADD challenges.
+So here are some advantages of having ADHD in the wired world to help people in the industry recognize and develop their ADHD related strengths as well as managing their ADHD challenges.

-Top Ten ADD Advantages in a Hi Tech Career.
+Top Ten ADHD Advantages in a High Tech Career.

 1. The Ability to Hyperfocus.